15 pointsby PaulHoule4 months ago3 comments

 As a broke college student, I have lots of experience with Cisco networking equipment and have taken quite a few classes for networking.
 I'm trying to get my hands on a free/ultra cheap high end Cisco device that can do some more modern feature set like ROCM and other newer technologies.
 It also would let me upgrade my local network from 10 gig, but the main goal would be to get hands on experience with 400 and 800 gig equipment.

-• nimish18 hours ago
+• jeffrallen4 months ago

 Linear here means just an analog amplifier, no retiming, or DSP or anything